wavesplatform/docs.wavesplatform/docs/en/waves-node/node-configuration.md

 The `directory` parameter allows to set a path to the base application directory.
 It is possible to use environment variables to set configuration parameters.
 For example, by default, the base directory constructed relative to the user’s `HOME` environment variable.
 Please, do not enclose environment variables references in quotes, in this case, they will be handled as strings and won’t be resolved.

+> After upgrading to version 1.0.2 please note if your `/etc/waves/waves.conf` was originally copied from a template, make sure that waves.directory points to the correct directory.
+If this option doesn't exist in the config, default directory will be used.
+For details, see [Waves Configuration Section](#waves-configuration-section).

-Make sure the defined directory has a correct owner set: `waves` for mainnet or `waves-testnet` for testnet.
+Make sure the defined directory has a correct owner set: `waves`, `waves-testnet` or `waves-stagenet` for mainnet, testnet or stagenet.

 #### Default Application Directory